 - We operate a soft start system in the mornings and classroom doors will be open from 8.45am.
-Please make sure that your child is in school for the 8.55 am start, and that your child is collected promptly at 3.30 pm from the classroom door in the playground.
+Please make sure that your child is in school for the 8.55am start and that your child is collected promptly at 3.15pm from the classroom door in the playground.

 - Make an appointment to see the class teacher if you have any concerns or problems.
 Mornings are very busy for the teachers so after school appointments are advised.

-In Year Two the children are grouped according to a wide range of criteria.
-Teaching is done in whole class, small group and individual ways, and tasks can be both independent and teacher led with a focus on independent investigative learning.
+In Year 2 the children are grouped according to a wide range of criteria.
+Teaching is carried out as a whole class, small groups and individual ways so that tasks can be both independent and teacher led with a focus on independent investigative learning.
 We have three topics this year they are as follows:

 “Step Back in Time” – Exploring the past